 Magistrates for the Bangalow Courthouse

-Five years after the Court was established Police Magistrate Hamblin left for a new appointment in 1915.
-It was reported that the local magistrates met in the Bangalow Courthouse one Saturday before opening of the Court to wish him farewell and prsent him with a ‘token of esteem’.
-He had lived in Bangalow for some time, administering the law.
+Police Magistrate Hamblin left for a new appointment in 1915, five years after the Court was established.
+One Saturday before the Court opened (yes, on a Saturday back then), the local magistrates met in the Courthouse.
+This was to give him a farewell and present him with a ‘token of esteem’.
+He had lived in Bangalow for some time administering the law.

 Location map of Bangalow, northern New South Wales.
 Bangalow is a short drive from Byron Bay and Ballina, both on the coast.